ribocode-slola/ribocode1/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](./LICENSE)

 # Ribocode
-Ribocode is for comparing [ribosome](https://en.wikipedia.org/wiki/Ribosome) data in [3D](https://en.wikipedia.org/wiki/Three-dimensional_space).
-There is a [Progressive Web App (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) deployment via GitHub Pages that is generally available for use and can be easily duplicated:
+Ribocode provides a User Interface (UI) and algorithms for visualising and comparing [ribosome](https://en.wikipedia.org/wiki/Ribosome) data in [3D](https://en.wikipedia.org/wiki/Three-dimensional_space).
+It is deployed as a [Progressive Web App (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) via GitHub Pages that can be easily duplicated.
+The latest vesion is released at the following URL:
 * https://ribocode-slola.github.io/ribocode1/

-Users require a recent [Web browser](https://en.wikipedia.org/wiki/Web_browser) (e.g. [Firefox](https://www.firefox.com/)) that will run [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+The user requires a recent [Web browser](https://en.wikipedia.org/wiki/Web_browser) (e.g. [Firefox](https://www.firefox.com/)) that will run [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

-Installed as a PWA, Ribocode can be used offline.
-Ribocode development is based on [Node](https://nodejs.org/), [React](https://react.dev/) and [Vite](https://vite.dev/).
-Ribocode uses [Mol*](https://github.com/molstar/molstar) extensively, and is mostly written in [TypeScript](https://www.typescriptlang.org/).
+Once installed as a PWA, Ribocode can be used offline.

-The interface is best displayed on a landscape computer screen with a width of 1200 pixels.
-Interaction is generally easiest with a 3 button mouse and keyboard.

-Start by loading a ribosome dataset in [CIF](https://www.iucr.org/resources/cif/spec/version1.1) file format.
-Two Mol* containers should display the data in 3D in a default `cartoon` style.
-More representation styles can be added.
-The first molecule loaded is `Aligned To`.
-Custom colours for representations can be loaded from file.
-Representations can be removed.
-The user can rotate and zoom.
-An `Aligned` dataset can be loaded.
-This is automatically aligned with the `Aligned To` dataset using an algorithm.
+Ribocode uses [Mol*](https://github.com/molstar/molstar) extensively.
+If you use Ribocode, please cite Mol* as follows:

+David Sehnal, Sebastian Bittrich, Mandar Deshpande, Radka Svobodová, Karel Berka, Václav Bazgier, Sameer Velankar, Stephen K Burley, Jaroslav Koča, Alexander S Rose: [Mol* Viewer: modern web app for 3D visualization and analysis of large biomolecular structures](https://doi.org/10.1093/nar/gkab314), *Nucleic Acids Research*, 2021; https://doi.org/10.1093/nar/gkab314.

+Ribocode source code is mostly [TypeScript](https://www.typescriptlang.org/).
+Development and deployment uses [Node](https://nodejs.org/), [React](https://react.dev/), [Vite](https://vite.dev/), [Git](https://git-scm.com/) and [GitHub](https://github.com/).

+The Ribocode UI is best displayed on a screen at a width of 1200 pixels and a height of at least 800 pixels.
+Users are generally expected to interact via a mouse and keyboard.
+At the top of the UI is a title containing the version with a link to this README.
+Next is a `General Controls` component containing a `Select Sync` control for synchronization, a `Load Dictionary` button and a `Load Alignment` button.
+The rest of the UI is in two columns: `A` and `B`.
+In column `A`, the `Load Molecule` section contains a `Load AlignedTo` button.
+In column `B`, the `Load Molecule` section contains a `Load Aligned` button.
+These are for loading the dataset to align to and the dataset that is aligned respectively.
+The `Load Molecule` components also contain a `Select Chain` control, a `Select Residue` control, a `Load Colours` button, and a `Select Representation` control.
+After the `Load Molecule` component thers is a `MoleculeUI` component in each column.
+Each `MoleculeUI` component is comprised of an `AlignedTo` and `Aligned` component.
+After each `MoleculeUI` component is a `Molstar Container` each containing a `Mol* viewer`.
+The `Mol* viewer` in column `A` is referred to as `Viewer A` and the `Mol* viewer` in column `B` is referred to as `Viewer B`.

+A user session starts by loading a dataset in [CIF](https://www.iucr.org/resources/cif/spec/version1.1) file format via the `Load AlignedTo` button.
+As the data load, the coordinates for all the atoms are centralized so that the coordinate origin is at the centre.

+When that dataset is loaded several things happen:
+  - The `Select Sync` control becomes actionable.
+  - The `Load AlignedTo` button is replaced by the name of the dataset loaded.
+  - The `AlignedTo` `Select Chain` button becomes actionable.
+  - The `Load Aligned` button becomes actionable.
+  - The `MoleculeUI` for `AlignedTo` in both columns populates and becomes actionable.
+  - A default `cartoon` style 3D visual representation of the dataset should appear in `Viewer A` and `Viewer B`.

+So, the user can do several things next:
+  - Additional representations can be added via the `+` button in the `Representation` component of the `LoadMoleculeUI`.
+  - Representations can be removed from the `MoleculeUI` components using the `x` button.
+  - Custom colours for `AlignedTo` representations can be loaded from file via the actionable `Load Colours` button.
+  - The 3D representation of the dataset in `Viewer A` can be rotated/zoomed.
+  - The 3D representation of the dataset in `Viewer A` can be rotated/zoomed.
+  - The `Select Sync` can be changed to `On`.
+  - An `Aligned` dataset can be loaded via the `Load Aligned` button.

+If an `Aligned` dataset is loaded, it's atom posisitons are centralized and aligned with the loaded `AlignedTo` atom positions using an algorithm.

 Ribosome data can be downloaded from the [RCSB Protein Data Bank](https://www.rcsb.org/pages/about-us/index) in CIF format.
 Two datasets which align quite well are: [4ug0](https://files.rcsb.org/download/4UG0.cif); and [6xu8](https://files.rcsb.org/download/6XU8.cif).

 Sychronization is `Off` by default.
 If selected to be `On`, rotation/zoom in one `Mol* 3D Canvas` triggers rotation/zoom in the other.

-Please refer to the [Mol* Viewer Documentation](https://molstar.org/viewer-docs/) for information on Mol* user interface elements and how to zoom/rotate using the mouse and keyboard.
-In Ribocode, the `Mol* 3D Canvas` appears above the other Mol* panels: sequence, main menu, control and log.
+Please refer to the [Mol* viewer Documentation](https://molstar.org/viewer-docs/) for details of the Mol* UI.
+In the Ribocode `Molstar Container`, the `Mol* 3D Canvas` is at the top followed by the `Mol* Sequence Panel`, `Mol* Main Menu`, `Mol* Control Panal` and `Mol* Log Panel`.

 Ribocode is being developed as part of the [Ribocode project](https://ribocode.org/) funded by [UKRI](https://www.ukri.org/) under research grant [BB/X003086/1](https://gtr.ukri.org/projects?ref=BB%2FX003086%2F1).

-If you use Ribocode, please also cite Mol* using the following:

-David Sehnal, Sebastian Bittrich, Mandar Deshpande, Radka Svobodová, Karel Berka, Václav Bazgier, Sameer Velankar, Stephen K Burley, Jaroslav Koča, Alexander S Rose: [Mol* Viewer: modern web app for 3D visualization and analysis of large biomolecular structures](https://doi.org/10.1093/nar/gkab314), *Nucleic Acids Research*, 2021; https://doi.org/10.1093/nar/gkab314.

 ## Source Code Overview

-- The main application code is in `App.tsx`.
-The `App` contains a title, some genral controls, then two columns each containing a `LoadDataRow`, an `Aligned To` `MoleculeRow` and an `Aligned` `Molecule Row`, and a `MolstarContainer` containing a Mol* viewer.
+- Configuration files are in the top level directory which will also contain directories for dependencies and built artefacts.
+There is also a `packages` directory and a `src` directory.
-- Mol* is a workpackage in the `src/workpackage/molstar` directory.
+- Mol* is in the `packages/molstar` directory.
-- There are the following directories:
+- The `src` directory contains:
+  - `App.tsx` contains the top level application code and UI [JSX](https://www.typescriptlang.org/docs/handbook/jsx.html).
+  - `App.css` a [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) for styling all components.
-  - `components` contains code for different components.
+  - `components` is a directory containing code for UI components.
-  - `context` is for code that defines and exports React Contexts and their provider such as for synchronization.
+  - `context` is a directory for React context files that define and export context objects and providers, which allow for sharing state and functions across different components.
+This contains `SyncContext.tsx` which is the basis for synchronization between `Mol* viewers`.
-  - `hooks` for custom React hooks — reusable functions that encapsulate stateful logic or side effects such as for interacting with Mol* viewers.
+  - `hooks` is a directory for [custom React hooks](https://react.dev/learn/reusing-logic-with-custom-hooks#extracting-your-own-custom-hook-from-a-component) code — reusable functions that encapsulate stateful logic or side effects such as for interaction with `Mol* viewers`.
-  - `types` contains code for types.
+  - `types` is a directory dependency types and contains `molstar.d.ts` - the types for `Mol*`.
-  - `utils` directory contains:
+  - `utils` is a directory containing:
-    - `Chain.tsx` - code for getting chain identifiers for molecules.
+    - `Chain.tsx` - code for processing molecule assembly chains.
+    - `Residue.tsx` - code for processing molecule assmebly residues.
-    - `Colors.tsx` - code for creating colour themes.
+    - `Colors.tsx` - code for creating Mol* colour themes.
-    - `Data.tsx` - code for loading data into the Mol* viewers.
+    - `Data.tsx` - code for loading data into Mol* viewers.
-    - `Dictionary.tsx` - code for mapping across ribosomes of different species.
+    - `Dictionary.tsx` - code for mapping across datasets.
+  - `main.tsx` is the entry point for the React application.
+It is responsible for rendering the root App component into the HTML element with the id root.
+It applies global styles (like App.css), and wraps the app in React connects it to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+  - `service-worker.ts` contains the code for the [PWA service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), which is a script that runs in the background of the user's Web browser.
+It caches assets, enables offline functionality, and handles push notifications.
+  - `serviceWorkerRegistration.ts` contains the code responsible for (un)registering the service worker.
+It contains code that checks if service workers are supported, and then registers the service-worker.ts file so the Web browser knows to use it.

 ## Building and Running
 Main dev dependencies: